 Unlike the original proposal, a swap entity is not permitted to collect or post US treasuries to satisfy a variation margin requirement.

 For initial margin, the revised proposal limits the collateral eligible to satisfy the required initial margin to a defined list of instruments and cash, subject to haircuts (see Table 2).

 For initial margin purposes only, cash must be denominated in US dollars, any “major currency” as listed in the rule, or the currency in which payment obligations are required to be settled under the uncleared swap.
-Read details of the new proposal in Deloitte’s research piece here.

 The revised list of eligible collateral for initial margin as compared to the original proposal has been expanded to include certain corporate securities and non-US sovereign debt.
 It excludes securities issued by:

 - A counterparty or an affiliate of the counterparty pledging the collateral; or